atishayshukla/atishay-chef-cookbook/README.md

 # Next Steps

 Read the README file in each of the subdirectories for more information about what goes in those directories.

+TODO

+1. Make the file generic by using attribute and place holders.
+2. Start implementing unit test and integration test before deploying.
+3. Try adding more servers using role and environments.
+4. Make the recipe generic by applying condition from ohai and experiment it on cent machine.
+4. Make a custom resource for apache and web.